Lakshmi Nivasam

 Lakshmi Nivasam is a 1968 Indian Telugu-language drama film directed by V. Madhusudhana Rao and written by Aarudra.
 It is a remake of the Kannada film Dudde Doddappa (1966).
 The film stars S. V. Ranga Rao, Anjali Devi, Krishna, Vanisri, Sobhan Babu, Bharathi, V. Nagayya, Ram Mohan, and Padmanabham.
 It was released on 19 July 1968 and became commercially successful.

 Plot

 Subbaiah, an impoverished man, becomes rich through hard work.
-His wishes that his children should not suffer from poverty as he had during his youth.
+His wish is that his children should not suffer from poverty as he had during his youth.
 To his dismay, his wife Sarada, sons Chandram and Raju and daughter Kalpana lead a materialistic life.
 The last straw for Subbaiah which prompts him to take action is when Sarada holds a resplendent party for her pet dog.
 Subbaiah collaborates with his former employee Gopal and his children Anand and Asha, to teach Sarada, Chandram, Raju and Kalpana a lesson and bring them to their senses.